IELTS Speaking Samples and Answers

 Model Answer:

-Up until recently, I have avoided buying and using any smartphones primarily because they cost a bit too much money (for an ‘economic’ person like me), and it would not feel convenient because of their large size to carry them in my pocket.
-But, that all changed when I found out that I was missing some of the “greatest” moments of my family life because of not having a smartphone.
+Until recently, I have avoided using smartphones primarily because I have seen them as distractions to study and work.
+But, that all changed when I found that I was missing some of the “greatest” moments of my family life because of not having a smartphone!

-Anyway, it was actually a few months ago, that I felt the need for buying a smartphone, when my sister wanted me, while riding on a bus in the road, to see the live video of her 10 months old little angel (my niece) walking for the first time except, of course, she totally forgot that I didn’t have a smartphone to see and capture the ‘special moments’.
+So, it was a few months ago when I felt the need to buy a smartphone when my sister called me while I was riding on a bus and wanted me to see the live video of her 10-month-old little angel (my niece) walking for the first time except, of course, she totally forgot that I didn’t have a smartphone to see and capture the ‘special moments’.
 I felt really bad at that time, to say the least, and immediately decided to buy a smartphone.
-Luckily, I found a great phone at a discounted price because the phone store had some kind of “sale” going at that time.
+Luckily, I found a great phone at a good price because the phone store had some kind of “sale” going on.
 However, in the beginning, it was not really that easy to use my smartphone, because of its “touch screen”, which wasn’t always easy to manoeuvre unlike the “buttons” of a regular mobile phone.
 Besides, it would make calls ‘automatically’, while still in my pocket, because of its very ‘sensitive’ touch screen if I was not handling it in a careful manner.

-But, now, after the initial difficulties in handling the phone, I find my new beautiful gadget to be really handy and useful.
-First, it allows me to communicate with my friends and families very easily by using the internet feature on the machine.
-Besides, I can also see my family members live on the video while also talking to them at the same time when I am away from them.
+But, now, after the initial difficulties in handling the phone, I find my new beautiful gadget to be quite useful.
+First, it allows me to communicate with my friends and family easily and virtually without any cost by using the internet.
+Besides, I can also see my family members live on the video while talking to them at the same time when I am away from them.
 Then, it also allows me to download and listen to some new music, when I am on the road, in order to keep the “travel fatigue” at bay.
 Finally, it also allows me to take pictures of ‘special moments’ when I am with my family and friends.

 Discussion topic: "Technology and education"